Ph.D. Students

 Megumi Watanabe (Ph.D.
 2015)

-Current position: Administration at Hiroshima University; Hiroshima, Japan
+Current position: Associate Professor in the Office of University Strategy at Hiroshima University; Hiroshima, Japan

 First position: Position in Hiroshima, Japan University Education